2020 Property Assessment Notice Information

 - Review and compare assessment information online using an interactive map on the City’s website: sprucegrove.org/gis.

 If you have spoken with an assessor and still feel that your property assessment is incorrect, you may file a complaint.
 The deadline to file a complaint is April 7, 2020.

 To have a complaint heard by an Assessment Review Board you must complete an assessment complaint form and submit it to City Hall (Attn: Assessment Review Board Clerk) prior to the deadline, with the applicable fee.
-Complaint forms are available at Customer Service (first floor, City Hall) or on the Alberta Municipal Affairs website.
+Complaint forms are available on the Alberta Municipal Affairs website.